64robots/puzzle/README.md

 - [Vue-cli](https://cli.vuejs.org/) for dev server
 - [VuePress](https://vuepress.vuejs.org/) for docs
 - A `package.json` file with build/dev scripts and dependencies
-- Minimal babel.config.js and .browserslistrc file for transpiling
+- Minimal .babelrc and .browserslistrc file for transpiling

 ## Setup